Contents

 Vertically center text

-1. Center a single line text vertically - using line-height and height
+Only center a single line text vertically

 height: 150px;